Conqxeror/veloxx/docs/GETTING_STARTED.md

-# Getting Started with Velox
+# Getting Started with Veloxx

-Welcome to Velox!
-This guide will help you get up and running with the Velox data processing library quickly.
+Welcome to Veloxx!
+This guide will help you get up and running with the Veloxx data processing library quickly.

 ## Table of Contents